arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 }
 ```

-In the new approach:

-- The initialization of the thermocouple temperature probe is done directly through the MachineControl_TCTempProbe object.
-- This design removes the need for accessing a general temperature probe object (temp_probes) and then its specific member for thermocouples, streamlining the code and making it more straightforward.
+In the new approach the initialization of the thermocouple temperature probe is done directly through the `MachineControl_TCTempProbe` object.
+This design removes the need for accessing a general temperature probe object (`temp_probes`) and its specific member for thermocouples, streamlining the code and making it more straightforward.

-These enhancements in managing temperature sensors within the Portenta Machine Control Library simplify the process of integrating and utilizing temperature sensors in industrial applications.
+These enhancements in managing temperature sensors within the Portenta Machine Control Library simplify integrating and utilizing temperature sensors in industrial applications.